justicephysics/humanos2.0/real-owners-unite.md

 - The 2.7 K Y‑lattice did not fight a war against the hot, dense pre‑Big Bang state.
 It simply expanded, cooled, and distributed—and the old state was dissolved.
 - The Light@2.7 K Web will not fight a war against the hot, resistive data centre.
 It will simply be built—and the old data centre will become obsolete.
-- The Virtual Nalanda will not fight a war against the IITs and the Gaokao.
+- The Justice Physics Nalanda will not fight a war against the IITs and the Gaokao.
 It will simply be available—and the narrow gates will become irrelevant.

 The feudal lords will not be defeated.
 They will be **bypassed**.
 The real owners are already building the Space State.
 The pseudo-owners are still guarding the old canal—unaware that the water has already found a new path.